vinayhegde1990/devops-notes/docs/source/DNS.rst

 - The original DNS specifications `RFC-1034 <http://www.zytrax.com/books/dns/apd/rfc1034.txt>`_ & `RFC-1035 <http://www.zytrax.com/books/dns/apd/rfc1035.txt>`_ envisaged that **slave** (or secondary) DNS servers would poll the **master**.
 - The time between such 'polling' is determined by the refresh value on the domain's `SOA Resource Record <http://www.zytrax.com/books/dns/ch8/soa.html>`_
 - The polling process is accomplished by the 'slave' sending a query to the **master** and requesting its current SOA record.
-- If the serial number of this record is higher than the current one maintained by the **slave** a zone transfer (AXFR) is requested & done on **TCP** Port 53.
+- If serial number of this record is higher than the current one maintained by the **slave** a zone transfer (AXFR) is requested & done on **TCP** Port 53.

 DNS uses UDP for DNS queries over port 53
 **************************************************************
-- DNS uses UDP for basic usage, replying to DNS queries of the clients.
-When a client asks DNS server for a Name to IP or IP to NAME resolution, then DNS uses UDP protocol to reply to that query.
+- DNS uses UDP for to replying to client DNS queries such as client asking DNS server for a Name to IP or IP to NAME resolution.
-- The reason for using UDP is that UDP is not connection oriented, so its light weight & fast, which results in sending the results of the query to the client in much less time compared to TCP.
+- The reason is that UDP is not connection oriented, so its light-weight & fast, resulting in faster data transmission of results to client compared to TCP.
 - At the same time, if needed then DNS can also work over TCP to serve the DNS queries, but UDP is always preferred because of greater speed.

 Why DNS uses TCP for Zone files transfer over port 53